-After five years of double-digit premium increases, employees saw no increase for the fifth year in 2010.
+Employees saw their first premium increase in 2012 after six consecutive years of no increases.
 Even so, the SHP employee composite remains above both the regional and national composite, due to prior years of employer contribution levels remaining either stagnant or increasing at levels insufficient to sustain claims expense.
-Note: The slight increase in SHP employee premiums noted in the graph is due to the implementation of the tobacco surcharge.